 4. One or two mid-size plastic mixing containers for mixing color and a small amount of soap to create multi-coloured, marbled soaps (plastic beer cups will work)

 5. Mixing and measuring utensils - a whisk and/or hand blender, silicon or rubber spatulas (2 would be best), plastic spoons (like the wooden ones) and measuring spoons.

 6. Candy thermometer.

-7. Small lightweight bowls for weighing materials on the scale.
+7. Small lightweight bowls for weighing liquid and solid materials on the scale.
 (Remember the margarine containers?)

 8. Some Wooden soap molds or plastic soap moulds. (or empty milk carton to start)

 9. Butchers paper to line the soap moulds. (if needed)